 What Is A Cowpea And Why Are We Celebrating It?

 A little-known piece of agricultural history will be celebrated with the International Cowpea Festival & Cook-off returning this fall to the public park in Charleston, Tenn.
 The festival is set for Sept.
-12, beginning at 10 a.m., with the headlining entertainment taking the stage at 6:00 p.m.
+11, beginning at 10 a.m., with The Isaacs taking the stage at 6 p.m.

 According to research by former Farm Bureau President Jack Sanders, Charleston was once a large grower and exporter of cowpeas and was known as the “Cowpea Capital of the United States.”
 Cowpea is the general name for black-eyed peas, field peas, crowder peas, southern peas, silver- and purple-hull peas and cream peas.
 The cowpea, known scientifically as avigna unguiculata, got its common name because the peas were first fed to livestock as a strong source of protein.
 People realized the benefits and flavor and have made these peas a staple on southern plates.